Highlights

 Watch in Movie Theaters on August 7th, 2002

-- Buy Spy Kids 2: The Island of Lost Dreams DVD
+Watch on DVD or Blu-ray starting February 18th, 2003 - Buy Spy Kids 2: The Island of Lost Dreams DVD

-Spy Kids Collection
+Spy Kids Movies

 The Spy Kids series is a series of family action-adventure films created by Robert Rodriguez.
 The main plot follows the adventures of two Cortez children who become involved in their parents' espionage.
 The rest of their family are spies as well, including their estranged uncle Machete and maternal grandparents.
 All films tend to have a strong Hispanic heritage theme, as Rodriguez is of Mexican descent, though the dialogue is predominately in English.
 McDonald's released Spy Kids toys in Happy Meals by the time all four films were released.